Uncontested Divorce Lawyer in Huntsville, Alabama

 Alabama law imposes a 30-day waiting period before a judge finalizes a divorce.
 Once either party has filed the summons and complaint, this waiting period begins.
 Waiting periods give the spouses time to ensure they want to go through with the divorce.

 Completing a divorce usually takes longer than 30 days because dividing assets and completing other requirements takes time.
 Thirty days is the minimum amount of time an Alabama divorce can take.
-Our Huntsville uncontested divorce lawyers at Charlotte Christian Law can help move your divorce along as quickly as possible.
+Our Huntsville uncontested divorce lawyers at The Law Offices of Charlotte Christian and Associates can help move your divorce along as quickly as possible.

 To get divorced in Alabama, both spouses must meet the state’s residency requirements.
 Alabama law states that if the defendant is not a resident of Alabama, the plaintiff must have been a state resident for at least six months before filing.